APPLY TO BECOME AN FBFI CHAPLAIN

 8. Plan to attend subsequent FBFI Regional Fellowship meetings in your area and all Annual Fellowship meetings after your initial application form is submitted.
 These meetings are listed on the website under the “Regions and Fellowships” tab.

 10. Endorsement for military chaplaincy can only occur when your endorser files a DD2088 (Department of Defense Form 2088), but the DD2088 is the LAST step in your lengthy application and qualification process.
 (All administrative actions take place on the DD2088.)
-This is a lengthy proces.
+This is a lengthy process.
 Please be patient.
-If you are applying for a non-military chaplaincy, you will follow other protocol, explained below.
+If you are applying for a non-military chaplaincy, you will follow other protocols, explained below.

 11. Fire Service, Health Care, Hospital, VA, Law Enforcement, Civil Air Patrol, Corporate, and/or any other local community chaplaincy will complete both Short Form, followed by Long Form at the appropriate time.